Drunin-Martin/manual-testing/README.md

    - Our website to test is [Testbytes](https://www.testbytes.net/).

 ## Add Listeners:
    - Listeners are used to view the results of your test.
 Right-click on the Thread Group and choose "Add > Listener" to add a listener.
-Common listeners include "View Results Tree" for detailed results, "Summary Report" for a summary of results and "View Results in Table" which conveys about each sample in the form of a table.
+Common listeners include "View Results Tree" for detailed results, "Summary Report" for a summary of results and "View Results in Table" which conveys each sample in the form of a table.

 ## Run the Test:
    - Click on the "Start" button (green triangle) in the toolbar to run your test.
 JMeter will simulate the specified number of users sending requests to the server according to the configured settings.